-Atmospheric scientists, including meteorologists held about 11,100 jobs in 2012.
-The industries that employed the most atmospheric scientists in 2012 were as follows:
+Atmospheric scientists, including meteorologists held about 9,100 jobs in 2021.
+The largest employers of atmospheric scientists, including meteorologists were as follows:

-In the federal government, most atmospheric scientists work as weather forecasters with the National Weather Service of the National Oceanic and Atmospheric Administration (NOAA) in weather stations throughout the United States —at airports, in or near cities, and in isolated and remote areas.
-In smaller stations, they often work alone; in larger ones, they work as part of a team.
-The U.S. Department of Defense employed several hundred atmospheric scientists in 2012.
-In addition, hundreds of members of the Armed Forces are involved in atmospheric science.
+In the federal government, most atmospheric scientists work as weather forecasters with the National Weather Service of the National Oceanic and Atmospheric Administration (NOAA) in weather stations throughout the United States: at airports, in or near cities, and in isolated and remote areas.
+In small stations, they often work alone; in larger ones, they work as part of a team.

 Atmospheric scientists involved in professional, scientific, and technical services or research often work in offices and laboratories.
-Some may travel frequently to collect data in the field and to observe weather events, such as tornadoes, up close.
-They watch actual weather conditions from the ground or from an aircraft.
+Some travel frequently to collect data and to observe weather events, such as tornadoes, up close.
+They also may observe weather conditions from aircraft.

 Atmospheric scientists who work in private industry may have to travel to meet with clients or to gather information in the field.
 For example, forensic meteorologists may need to collect information from the scene of an accident as part of their investigation.

-Atmospheric scientists need a bachelor’s degree in meteorology or a closely related earth sciences field for most positions.
-For research positions, atmospheric scientists need a master’s degree at minimum, but usually will need a Ph.D.
+Atmospheric scientists typically need a bachelor’s degree in meteorology or a related field to enter the occupation.
+For research positions, these scientists typically need a master’s degree or a Ph.D.
 In addition, experience gained through an internship or by volunteering while in college may be helpful.

-Atmospheric scientists who work in research must at least have a master’s degree, but will usually need a Ph.D. in atmospheric science or a related field.
-Most graduate programs do not require prospective students to have a bachelor’s degree in atmospheric science.
-A bachelor's degree in mathematics, physics, or engineering is excellent preparation for graduate study in atmospheric science.
-In addition to advanced meteorological coursework, graduate students take courses in other disciplines, such as oceanography and geophysics.
+Atmospheric scientists who work in research typically need at least a master’s degree or a Ph.D. in atmospheric science or a related field.
+Graduate programs may not require program applicants to have a bachelor’s degree in atmospheric science; a bachelor's degree in mathematics, physics, or engineering is usually acceptable.

 Communication skills.
 Atmospheric scientists need to be able to write and speak clearly so that their knowledge about the weather can be used effectively by communities and individuals.